 It took about five minutes to get David to University Hospital, and by the time he arrived he had regained consciousness.
-He was brought to the cardiac lab right away where he met Dr. Michael Ward, who explained the surgery necessary to save David’s life.
+He was brought to the Cardiac Cath Lab right away where he met Dr. Michael Ward, who explained the procedure necessary to save David’s life.

-With a renewed focus on his health and wellbeing, David is now on the road to recovery.
-Having sustained some damage to his heart, he enrolled in the Cardiac Rehabilitation program offered by London Health Sciences Centre (LHSC).
+Having sustained some damage to his heart, David is now on the road to recovery.
 He’s drastically changed his diet, prioritizes a good night’s sleep and walks 10,000-17,000 steps per day.
 His children have also involved themselves in his recovery, setting reminders on his Apple Watch.

 “Dad, it’s time to get ready for bed,” it chimes.

 As for David, he can’t think of a better person to keep him motivated than Dr. Ward.

 “Maybe it’s because he’s a downhill skier too,” David jokes.
 “But it wasn’t just Dr. Ward.
 There wasn’t one staff member I met who I felt didn’t care about me.”

 David considers himself a lucky man.
 Lucky his teammates were swift to act; lucky the arena where he was playing was mere minutes from University Hospital; lucky he survived a complete cardiac arrest without any brain damage; lucky his procedure was minimally invasive.